astropy/astropy-APEs/APE2.rst

 * -1 week: release candidate

-This is not meant to be an exactly strict calendar, as the day of the week, existence of holidays, and dgree of rediness of key features or critical bug fixes necessitate slop in the exact timing.
+This is not meant to be an exactly strict calendar, as the day of the week, existence of holidays, and degree of readiness of key features or critical bug fixes necessitate slop in the exact timing.
 So more what you'd call guidelines than actual rules.